-Liza Hill is located just 14 km east of the centre of Darjeeling and, looking closely, it is not really an independent tea garden, but rather a premium section of the Risheehat estate.
-Approximately 60% of the tea shrubs are China plants and 20 % each are Assam hybrids and other clonals.
+Liza Hill is located just 14 km east of the center of Darjeeling and, looking closely, it is not an independent tea garden, but rather a premium section of the Risheehat estate.
+Approximately 60% of the tea shrubs are China plants and 20% are Assam hybrids and other clonals.
 Some of the very finest black and green teas as well as a rare few, high quality semi-oxidised qualities are grown here on the many steep slopes.
 In particular, the flowery, delicately aromatic and spicy Oolongs are much sought after and therefore achieve highest prices in the auctions.

 The city of Bao Loc is located in the Lam Dong province in the highlands of Southern Vietnam.
 In its surroundings, excellent green Oolong varieties are produced using ancient Taiwanese methods.
 The freshly picked leaves are laid out on cloth to be dried in the sun under the open sky.
 Then they are rolled in cylindrical bamboo baskets to bruise the leaves, which starts the fermentation process.
 After reaching the desired level of fermentation, the tea is dried using low temperatures.
 The glowing green cup has a flowery scent and caresses everyone’s taste buds with its flowery, sweet flavor.